Joseph-Hirsh/orientx/README.md

 2. Open a terminal, or miniconda prompt, and clone this git repository by running:

     ```git clone https://github.com/Joseph-Hirsh/orientx```
-3. Go to the AlveolEye directory
+3. Go to the orientx directory:

     ```cd orientx```
-4. Create the conda environment
+4. Create the conda environment:

     ```conda env create -f ./environment.yml```
-5. Activate the new environment
+5. Activate the new environment:

     ```conda activate orientx```
-6. Install the plugin
+6. Install the plugin:

     ```pip install .```
-7. Add X account credentials to `assets/credentials.ini` (use an account that you would not mind getting banned!)
+7. Add X account credentials to `assets/credentials.ini` (use an account that you would not mind getting banned!).

 ## Usage